Faboor/multipaxos/README.md

-# distributed algorithms, n.dulay, 2 feb 18
-# coursework 2, multi-paxos
+# Distributed algorithms CW2
+Peter Kovary

+Contributions marked at the beginning if each file

-# compile and run options
+### Compile and run options

 make compile	- compile
 make clean	- remove compiled code